ash0080/gun.doc.cn/DAM.md

 This page focuses on both its architectural and API.
 DAM is the transport counterpart to RAD.

+**DAM has not yet been cartoonized**, we apologize, if you aren't deeply technical, please come back later (the below gif is NOT an illustration of DAM, but its less efficient predecessor).

 ## API

 > Needs to be Documented